jinghuazhao/sphinx/README.md

 make clean && make html
 ```

 Additional details can be found from a file named [setup.sh](docs/scripts/setup.sh).
+Regular pushing to GitHub is done via [docs.sh](docs/scripts/docs.sh) which also takes [.github/workflows/docs.yml](.github/workflows/docs.yml) for CI and gh-pages.

 ## Browse